MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

     in
         navTable;
 ```
-Running our test query again will give us a similar result as last time - with a few more columns added.
+Running your test query again will give you a similar result as last time&mdash;with a few more columns added.
 ![TripPin Table2](../../../images/trippin3Table2.png)

+> [!Note]
-> **Note:** You will not see the Navigator window appear in Visual Studio.
-The `M Query Output` window will always display the underlying table.
+> You will not see the **Navigator** window appear in Visual Studio.
+The **M Query Output** window always displays the underlying table.

-If we copy our extension over to our Power BI Desktop custom connector and invoke the new function from the Get Data dialog, we will see our navigator appear.
+If you copy your extension over to your Power BI Desktop custom connector and invoke the new function from the **Get Data** dialog, you'll see your navigator appear.

 ![TripPin Navigator](../../../images/trippin3Nav.png)

-If you right click on the root of the navigation tree and click **Edit**, you will see the same table as you did within Visual Studio.
+If you right click on the root of the navigation tree and select **Edit**, you'll see the same table as you did within Visual Studio.

 ![TripPin Query](../../../images/trippin3Query.png)

 ## Conclusion
-In this tutorial, we added a [Navigation Table](../../../HandlingNavigationTables.md) to our extension.
+In this tutorial, you added a [Navigation Table](../../../HandlingNavigationTables.md) to your extension.
 Navigation Tables are a key feature that make connectors easier to use.
-In this example our navigation table only has a single level, but the Power Query UI supports displaying navigation tables that have multiple dimensions (even when they are ragged).
+In this example your navigation table only has a single level, but the Power Query UI supports displaying navigation tables that have multiple dimensions (even when they are ragged).